apache/dubbo-admin/README.md

 [中文说明](README_ZH.md)

-Dubbo Admin is a console of Dubbo services, it provides fully support for Dubbo3 and is compatible with 2.7.x, 2.6.x and 2.5.x.
+Dubbo Admin is a console for better visualization of Dubbo services, it provides fully support for Dubbo3 and is compatible with 2.7.x, 2.6.x and 2.5.x.

 ![index](https://raw.githubusercontent.com/apache/dubbo-admin/develop/doc/images/index.png)

 # 1 Quick start
 ## 1.1 Run With Helm

-There are two ways to deploy Dubbo Admin depending on how you get the helm chart resources, both of them have the same effect.
+There are two ways to deploy Dubbo Admin with helm depending on how you get the helm chart resources, both of them have the same effect.

 ### 1.1.1 Run from helm chart sources
 **1. Get helm chart sources**